dansonserge/spring-boot-open-api-demo/README.md

 # Open API with spring boot course

-# Danson Teaching how to use OpenAPI specification in Spring boot
+# Teaching how to use OpenAPI specification in Spring boot